Sign up to receive our blogs directly to your inbox

 Before I continue let me first explain what the term fleshy appetite means for those who may not have heard this term.
 A fleshy appetite is having an inner desire to satisfy your sinful hunger.

 Some examples of sinful hunger or fleshy appetites are pride, sexual perversion or immorality, greed, hate, ego, selfishness, drunkenness, and anything that defiles the body and harms people (Galatians 5:19-21; 1 John 2:16).
 It’s also called by other terms like carnality, lust of the flesh, and worldly.
 Anything that’s categorized under these terms is considered fleshy appetite.
-It's important to mention that our sinful hungers are not always obvious unless God point them out (Jeremiah 17:9).
+It's important to mention that our sinful hungers are not always obvious unless God points them out (Jeremiah 17:9).

 In the book that I was directed to read, it speaks about ungodly appetites.
 The author gave three examples from the Bible that helped me understand what God was saying.